kyma-project/test-infra/prow/scripts/lib/README.md

 ```

 ### Example use case
-Following example use case reserves IP address from Google Compute Engine and creates new DNS record that uses the IP address.
+The following example use case reserves an IP address from the Google Compute Engine and creates a new DNS record that uses the IP address.

 ```bash
 #!/usr/bin/env bash